-The abductor muscles perform the opposite function to the adductors, pulling your upper legs away from your midline.
+The abductor muscles of the leg perform the opposite function of the adductors, pulling your upper legs away from your midline.

 - Tensor fascia latae (TFL).
 This is the abductor closest to the surface.
 It runs from the top of your outside hip to the top of your outside thigh, connecting with the IT band, a thick strap of connective tissue running from the outside of your hip to the outside of your knee.

 - Gluteus medius and gluteus minimus.
 Supporting players to the gluteus maximus, these muscles sit above and slightly behind the TFL, and run from the outside of your hip bone to the greater trochanter, the bony protrusion on the outside of your hip.

 Anytime you push your legs outward under resistance, you’re working your abductors.
 Banded walks are perhaps the most direct abductor move, but sumo squats, deadlifts, and ballet plié variations are also effective abductor moves.

 But you won’t build much muscle mass in the abductors: “These muscles are paper-thin,” says Rusin.
 “You’re best off training them as stabilizers in single-leg exercises.”